Estimated reading time: 3 minutes

 Create a business plan.

-When writing your plan, include as much information in each section, and be very specific when outlining your financials (budgets, cash flow statements, monthly sales projections, etc.) This will come in handy should you ever need to apply for a loan or credit line.
-A business marketing plan should also be developed.
+When writing your plan, include as much information in each section, and be very specific when outlining your financials (budgets, cash flow statements, monthly sales projections, etc.).
+This will come in handy should you ever need a small business loan.
+You should also develop a business marketing plan.

 Hire an attorney.

-Certify your business as minority owned.
+Certify your business as minority-owned.

-In addition to obtaining a business permit and a city, state or federal business license, you will need to certify your business as minority owned.
-This can be done through the government contractor registration website, or with the help of a private agency.
-To be classified as a minority-owned business in the United States, your company must be at least 51% owned and operated by one or more non-Caucasian individuals.
-These include entrepreneurs who are Hispanic, African American, Asian American and Native American.
-If you are a female business owner, you can certify your company as minority-owned regardless of your ethnicity.
+As outlined by the U.S. Chamber of Commerce, to be classified as a minority-owned business in the United States, the company must be at least 51% owned and operated by one or more non-Caucasian individuals¹.
+These include Hispanic, African American, Asian American, and Native American entrepreneurs.
+If you are a female business owner, you can certify your small business regardless of ethnicity.

 Once your small business is up and running, you will probably need an influx of growth capital now and then.
 As you know, it can be challenging to grow and expand your operations without it.
 When seeking small business funding, you have several options.
 These include banks, credit unions, and alternative lenders.

 Balboa Capital, a Division of Ameris Bank, is not affiliated with nor endorses the U.S. Chamber of Commerce.
 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.